jj77847/todo-list-app/README.md

 ## Task

-The task is as follows:
+The task was as follows:

 You are to build a simple todo-list React app using redux.